Agatasa calydonia

 Taxonomy: Animalia - Arthropoda - Insecta - Lepidoptera - Nymphalidae - Charaxinae - Agatasa - calydonia

-Habitat: lowland and low elevation primary forest up to 900m a.s.l.
-Wingspan: 70-85mm
+Habitat: Agatasa calydonia is found in lowland and low elevation primary forest and has been recorded up to around 900m a.s.l.

 Adult Food Sources: Nectar - not known to visit flowers.
 Other - mud puddling, animal dung, carrion, rotting fruit